Top Latino Lawyers 2017

 Hernandez came to the United States as a little boy.
 He later attained residency and served in the United States Army for 8 years where he attained citizenship.
 He earned his Law Degree from Baylor University and has represented injured people and families across the country for over 20 years.
 He has helped thousands of clients with their injury cases and has recovered hundreds of millions of dollars for suffering families.
 Mr. Hernandez and his legal team take on complex catastrophic injury and death cases and give back to the community in many different ways.

 Elsa Manzanares advises clients on U.S. and international regulations governing the import and export of goods, technology, software and services.
 She has successfully represented companies facing investigations by the U.S. Department of Commerce and Department of State for violations of U.S. export regulations.
 Elsa also represents clients before the Office of Foreign Assets Control (OFAC) on sanctions and embargoes programs, including Russia, Iran, and Cuba.
 In addition, Elsa advises clients on the import regulations administered by U.S. Customs and Border Protection, including product valuation, tariff classification, country of origin, and free trade agreements, such as NAFTA.
 Elsa has advised clients in numerous industries, including software, manufacturing, energy, aerospace, and retail.
-She is a member of Law 360’s Editorial Advisory Board for International Trade.
-Elsa also serves on the Board of Trustees for the Frontiers of Flight Museum.
+She is a former member of Law 360’s Editorial Advisory Board for International Trade.
+Elsa was recently appointed by the U.S. Trade Representative to serve on the roster of panelists eligible to review antidumping duty disputes under the NAFTA Chapter 19 dispute settlement process.
 Elsa received a BA from Yale University, an MPP from Harvard Kennedy School, and JD from the University of Texas School of Law.

 Jorge M. Leon

 Partner, Chair of Diversity & Inclusion Committee

 Michael Best & Friedrich LLP